someobserver/recurgence/love/index.md

 joan. alan. you;
 that’s why recurgence is here—
-not posing as theory,
-but as structure,
+posing as nothing but structure,
 **fractal at every scale.**

 humility, **not sainthood**, is *<u>the</u>* keystone trait—